Planethac/IpTester/README.md

 ## Windows
-If you dont have the C Sharp compiler (CSC) install the .NEt farmework 4.0 The edit the sytem path variable and add: "C:\Windows\Microsoft.NET\Framework64\v4.0.30319" Now download Program.cs.
+If you dont have the C Sharp compiler (CSC) install the .NEt farmework 4.0 The edit the sytem path variable and add: "C:\Windows\Microsoft.NET\Framework64\v4.0.30319" Now download iptester.cs
-Open a terminal in the folder you dwnloaded program.cs to then run: "csc Program.cs" now you can use it by running .\Program.exe (Powershell) | Program.exe (cmd)
+Open a terminal in the folder you dwnloaded program.cs to then run: "csc iptester.cs" now you can use it by running .\iptester.exe (Powershell) | iptester.exe (cmd)

+## Other Platforms
+currently unsupported will be added soon